enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 ([Prometheus](https://www.prometheus.io), [InfluxDB](https://www.influxdata.com)),
 the JSON response is typically represented as a **sparse** result.
-If you look back at the [Time Series - From a Coding Interview Lens](/posts/timeseries-basics) post solution, we also represent the data in a **sparse** format and concluded that we could find a value by its time in `0(log n)` time.
+If you look back at the [Time Series - From a Coding Interview Lens](/posts/timeseries-basics) post solution, we also represent the data in a **sparse** format and conclude that we could find a value by its time in `0(log n)` time.
 From a user experience perspective, the added context of the sparse format (the timestamp), makes the data ***more human readable***.